jzabel/express-test-download/README.md

 To try it out, edit line 47 in /parent_folder/node/app.js to be the absolute path in your environment to /public/sample-1.jpeg

+All node modules required are checked into the source - just run an npm update after cloning.

 You will see the cwd as printed on the console is correct, but the page displays an Errror 6 (File not found) error